anuvrat-tiku/Miniflow-neural-net-framework/README.md

+*This is a part of the Deep learning Nano degree from Udacity.
+I created this as a project for DLND.*

 **Implementing the graph structure of a neural net in Miniflow**

 ***MiniFlow has two methods to help you define and then run values through your graphs: topological_sort() and forward_pass().***